Alcohol affects your ability to drive. You are more at risk of being in an accident after you've been drinking.

 - arrange to stay overnight

-- don't accept a lift from someone who has been drinking
+- do not accept a lift from someone who has been drinking